HyperFlight

 The Great Pyramid as a computational construct

-(Self test:-) If you think that the Great Pyramid builder's intention was to make the exact match with a/b -- but not as measured across the stone -- you are doing really well.
-So, now you have to figure out why they had to go for a kink rather than make the whole pyramid a bit smaller overall.
+Self test:-) If you think that the Great Pyramid builder's intention was to make the exact match with a/b but not as measured across the stone you are doing really well.
+So, now you have to figure out why they had to go for a crease rather than make the whole pyramid a bit smaller overall.

 If the height of the King's Chamber is an irrational number, would you lay the stones horizontally or vertically?
 This is a good question to ask a Freemason [and he would likely be clueless].
 Buddhists are not much ahead.
 Just ask: "Is the unfinished floor in the Queen's Chamber finished?"
 Buddhists will appreciate the question and perhaps have an inkling of its meaning but they will think it is not possible to explain it.